Make66/typo3-ext-info/Documentation/Editor/Index.rst

 .. _configuration:

 =============
-Configuration
+Editor
 =============

-No configuration is currently available for this extension.
+Extension "sysinfo" is for system maintainers only.